 Day nurseries offer childcare and early learning for children from babies to school age.
 They are located on non-domestic premises and your child can attend full-time or part-time.

 You will need to speak to the nursery to find out if they offer funded places for two, three and four year-olds and if have funded spaces available.

-The Norfolk Directory also has information on settings which offer funded places for two year-olds, and three and four-year-olds.
+The Norfolk Directory also has information on settings which offer:

 Day nurseries usually charge a daily rate, though some may offer a part time or weekly rate.
 You will agree this with them before your child starts.
 You will also have a signed contract in place with your nursery which details notice periods, holiday care, sickness and late payments.